barebox/barebox/Documentation/user/bootchooser.rst

 To indicate a successful boot, one must explicitly reset the remaining attempts counter.
 See `Marking a Boot as Successful`_.

+The bootchooser algorithm aborts when all enabled targets (priority > 0) have no remaining attempts left.

 To prevent ending up in an unbootable system after a number of failed boot attempts, there is a also a built-in mechanism to reset the counters to their defaults, controlled by the ``global.bootchooser.reset_attempts`` variable.
 It holds a